Wopple/limber-timber/docs/learn.md

 `list`, or `set`, all values within that collection will be explored.
 So a template that encounters a `list` will replace a field nested within each list item.
 When a path encounters a `dict`, the next string in the path is instead used to look up a key within that dict.
 Currently only `dict[str, Any]` is supported in this way.
-In the example, the value being replaced is the `schema` field within each `QualifiedName`
+In the example, the value being replaced is the `schema_name` field within each `QualifiedName`

-> Note: `schema` is a sub-class of `ValidatedString` which stores its string value in a field named `string`.
-However,
+> Note: `schema_name` is a sub-class of `ValidatedString` which stores its string value in a field named `string`.
-> we do not use `schema.string` for the path as a convenience due to special handling.
-This applies to every
+> However, we do not use `schema_name.string` for the path as a convenience due to special handling.
+This applies to
-> `ValidatedString`.
+> every `ValidatedString`.

 This field is required.